• Home

 Picture

-I do my juicing on the weekends when I have set a side time for it.
-I shop for veggies and fruits a day or two prior and keep them in an ice chest until I'm ready to juice.
-I will juice up to 15, 24 ounce jars of juice at one time.
-Along with a couple of pints of lemon juice and ginger juice, which I store in small zip locks and freeze them also.
+Along with a couple of pints of lemon juice and ginger juice, which I store in small ziplocks and freeze them also.
 I unthaw as needed for adding to beverage blends or smoothies.

 This makes juicing less overwhelming than trying to juice daily.
-I've been juicing as a newly wed, a mother of two kids 18 months apart in age!
-As a single working mom, and now as a Wellness consultant and Colon Hydrotherapist with a growing practice.
-This is the most practical way for me to get my fresh juice!
-I freeze in Mason Freezer proof jars, available on Amazon and at Walmart.
+I've been juicing since I was a newly wed, a mother of two kids 18 months apart in age!
+As a single working mom, and now as a Wellness Consultant and Educator with a growing practice and online courses.

 Here are a couple of my favorite blends, along with links to some great juice blend recipes I have found on line.
 The thing is to experiment with what sounds good to you.
 Eventually you'll find favorites, but be on the look out for new combo's so you don't get bored.